-Introduction
+1. Introduction

-There are references throughout this Code of Conduct (the Code) to 'you' and 'your' which means the member of the Governing Body of 'The Group' (incorporating both OH and OHM) who has signed this Code.
-References to 'we', 'us' and 'our' mean The Group.
+There are references throughout this Code of Conduct (the Code) to 'you' and 'your' which means the member of the Board of Osprey Housing who has signed this Code.
+References to 'we', 'us' and 'our' mean the Group.

-1.1 We attach the greatest importance to ensuring that high standards of governance and ethical behaviour are demonstrated by all of our people and in all of our activities.
+We attach the greatest importance to ensuring that high standards of governance and ethical behaviour are demonstrated by all of our people and in all of our activities.

-1.2 This Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Governing Body.
+This Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Board.
 You have a personal responsibility to uphold the requirements of this Code.
-You cannot be a member of the Governing Body if you do not agree to adopt this Code of Conduct.
+You cannot be a member of the Board if you do not agree to adopt this Code of Conduct.
 To confirm that you understand its requirements and accept its terms, you must review and sign this Code annually.

-1.3 As a Registered Social Landlord (RSL), we are required to adopt and comply with an appropriate Code of Conduct1.
+As a Registered Social Landlord (RSL), we are required to adopt and comply with an appropriate Code of Conduct1.
 This Code is based on the Model Code of Conduct produced by the Scottish Federation of Housing Associations.
 The Scottish Housing Regulator (SHR) has confirmed that this Code fully complies with its Regulatory Standards and their input during the production of this code is acknowledged.

-1.4 This Code of Conduct is an important part of our governance arrangements.
-Members of the Governing Body are responsible for ensuring that they are familiar with the terms of this Code and that they always act in accordance with its requirements and expectations.
-Governing Body Members must always ensure their actions accord with the legal duties of the RSL and with regulatory guidance.
+This Code of Conduct is an important part of our governance arrangements.
+Members of the Board are responsible for ensuring that they are familiar with the terms of this Code and that they always act in accordance with its requirements and expectations.
+Board Members must always ensure their actions accord with the legal duties of the RSL and with regulatory guidance.
 You must also ensure you are familiar with any policies which are linked to this code.

-1.5 If a member of the Governing Body appears to have breached any part of this Code, the matter will be investigated in accordance with the procedures set out at (Appendix 2).
-A breach of this Code may result in action being taken by the Governing Body to remove the member(s) involved.
+If a member of the Board appears to have breached any part of this Code, the matter will be investigated in accordance with the procedures set out at (Appendix 2).
+A breach of this Code may result in action being taken by the Board to remove the member(s) involved.

-Who the Code applies to
+2. Who the Code applies to

-2.1 This Code of Conduct applies to all elected, appointed and co-opted members of our Governing Body and its sub-committees [and to the governing bodies of all subsidiaries and members of The Group].
+This Code of Conduct applies to all elected, appointed and co-opted members of our Board and its sub-committees [and to the governing bodies of all subsidiaries and members of the Group].